corneliuspau/Database-Design/README.md

 Must accept quotations from customer and return list of information regarding quoted spare parts (history of prices, location of part(s), suppliers/buyers, and dates)

 ### Entities

-Markup : * Part
+- Part
-Markup : * PartStored
+- PartStored
-Markup : * PartSupplied
+- PartSupplied
-Markup : * Supplier
+- Supplier
-Markup : * Buyer
+- Buyer
-Markup : * Location
+- Location
-Markup : * Sales
+- Sales
-Markup : * Employee
+- Employee
-Markup : * Quotation
+- Quotation

 ### Assumptions
-Markup : 1.
-User logs in to make a quotation for parts but does not make purchase(s) through the application.
+1. User logs in to make a quotation for parts but does not make purchase(s) through the application.
-Markup : 2.
-Employee files invoices after receiving a quotation.
+2. Employee files invoices after receiving a quotation.
-Markup : 3.
-Onsite managers have to manually monitor inventory in-flow/out-flow based on their respective locations.
+3. Onsite managers have to manually monitor inventory in-flow/out-flow based on their respective locations.
-Markup : 4.
-Inventory warehouse will have adequate storage capacity.
+4. Inventory warehouse will have adequate storage capacity.

 ### Architecture